lmadkins/great-british-bingo/planning/goals.md

 MVP:
+Mobile and tablet first!

 elements/components
+- welcome message at start, with instructions, button to start
-- button to replay
+- button to restart game (out of reach of accidental press)
 - header with name of game
-- explanation
-- message to display win
+- message to display if win
-- bingo card- 5x5 grid, free in center, B I N G O at top of each column
+- bingo card- 3x3 grid, free in center

 if selected/marked off maybe fade background or some other css effect slightly to indicate not an option?

 load new game on render
+- on click of open page
 - shuffled each time restart
 - each slot can only appear once per game